 When visiting the Bolivia Salt Flats, a dramatic vastness is encountered that is unlike anywhere else in the world.
-In the middle of Salar de Uyuni, it’s 360-degrees of nothingness.
+In the middle of Salar de Uyuni, visitors are surrounded by 360-degrees of nothingness.
 There is flat white ground and blue skies in all directions, while a fierce sun beats down onto this high-altitude salt desert.
 It all makes for an environment that is so serene yet very intense all at the same time.

 Bolivia’s Salar de Uyuni is like nowhere else on planet earth.